GEMS embeddings of Hayward regular black holes in massless and massive gravities: introduction

 The main goal of this paper is to construct and analyze the GEMS embeddings of spacetimes having regular black holes in massless and massive gravity, whose embeddings are neither found nor even tried at all, as far as we know.
-This is simply because the GEMS scheme has been usually carried out for embedding singular spacetimes.
-However, it seems that regular black holes do not belong to this category.
-By the way, it is recently pointed out that neither all regular black holes are always geodesically complete \cite{Zhou:2022yio}, nor when massive gravitons are introduced through the dRGT or Vegh's type consideration, the structure of spacetimes can be changed from regular to singular.
-Therefore, it would be interesting to embed a regular black hole with massive gravitons into a higher dimensional flat spacetime.
+Moreover, a recent study on the geodesic completion of a regular black hole \cite{Zhou:2022yio} supports the needs of the GEMS embeddings of regular black holes.
+In this respect, it would be interesting to embed a regular black hole with massive gravitons into a higher dimensional flat spacetime.
 In this paper, we will consider the Hayward regular black hole (HRBH) in massless gravity as a representative of regular black holes and extend it to massive gravity to embed it in higher dimensional flat spacetimes.
 Here, the HRBH in massless gravity means the original Hayward black hole, while the HRBH in massive gravity is the one having massive gravitons obtained from the consideration of Vegh's type of massive gravity.
-We note that when the Hayward parameter vanishes, the HRBH in massless gravity becomes the Schwarzschild black hole and when massive gravitons are turned off, the HRBH in massive gravity is reduced to the HRBH in massless gravity.
+We note that when the Hayward parameter vanishes, the HRBH in massless gravity becomes the Schwarzschild black hole, and when massive gravitons are turned off, the HRBH in massive gravity is reduced to the HRBH in massless gravity.

 The remainder of the paper is organized as follows.
 In Sec.
 II, we will newly find solutions to the HRBH in holographic massive gravity.
 We will first briefly summarize the known solution of the HRBH in massless gravity and generalize it to one in holographic massive gravity.
 Then, we will show that the Kretschmann scalar for the HRBH in massive gravity is not regular near $r=0$.
 In Sec.
 III, we will construct the GEMS embeddings of the HRBH both in massless and in massive gravity.
 As a result, making use of embedding coordinates, we will obtain Unruh, Hawking, and freely falling temperatures seen by different observers.
 Conclusions are drawn in Sec.
 IV.
 Lastly, since embedding coordinates of these regular black holes are very complicated, we have separately listed them and then shown their limits explicitly from the massive to the massless cases in Appendix A.